tagazok/my-workshops/static-web-apps/tutorial.md

 ### Add some data

 Let's focus on our existing Azure Functions.
 We will see later how to create a function to add new users and tasks to our database.
-Right now, we just want to replace our tasks list stored in a json by the one in our database.
+Right now, we just want to get our tasks from the database instead of the json array we created earlier in our function.

 In VSCode, right click on your `users` collection and select `Create Document`.
 Copy and paste the following json and make sure to replace the userId and the userDetails by the information of your logged in user.
-To find the userId, just login on on your app and go to `/.auth/me`
+To find the userId, just login on on your web application and navigate to `/.auth/me`

 ```json
 {